0X-Moamer13/Final-Project-OS/README.md

 1-Make my Linux ubunto up to date by

-" sudo apt-get update && apt-get update"
+" sudo apt-get update && apt-get upgrade"

 2- Install all packeges that i will use to compile Kernal by :